blessymoses/python-pixie-hollow/web_scraping/README.md

+# Web Scrapers

-# LLM Leaderboard Scraper
+## LLM Leaderboard Scraper

-This project is a simple Python script that scrapes the LLM performance leaderboard from the [Artificial Analysis Hugging Face Space](https://huggingface.co/spaces/ArtificialAnalysis/LLM-Performance-Leaderboard), which embeds its content from [artificialanalysis.ai](https://artificialanalysis.ai/embed/llm-performance-leaderboard).
+This is a simple Python script that scrapes the LLM performance leaderboard from the [Artificial Analysis Hugging Face Space](https://huggingface.co/spaces/ArtificialAnalysis/LLM-Performance-Leaderboard), which embeds its content from [artificialanalysis.ai](https://artificialanalysis.ai/embed/llm-performance-leaderboard).

-## 🔍 Purpose
+### 🔍 Purpose

 To extract detailed performance metrics of various large language models (LLMs) from a dynamically embedded table and store the results in a clean CSV format.

-## 🧠 What It Does

 - Sends a GET request to the embedded leaderboard page.
 - Parses the HTML using BeautifulSoup.
 - Identifies and extracts: